digitalvectorz/ccarps/Combat.md

 Spiritual damage is primarily caused by attacks of wit (interrogation, debate, etc.), but can also come from energy-based attacks.
 Physical Health damage overflow fills here.

 ### Damage Levels ###
 Damage is represented by three sets of ten boxes.
+Each damage type (as mentioned above) has its own *Damage Meter Bar*.
+Damage levels are separated into **Light**, **Moderate**, **Serious**, and **Deadly**.
 When a character reaches the first box on a given meter, that character will take a -1 penalty to all Target Numbers.
 At the third box the character takes a -2 to all Target Numbers.
 At the sixth box the character takes a -3 to all target numbers.

-These penalties are cumulative; if a character has registered three physical and six mental damage the total penalty will be -1 + -2 + -3 for the mental damage plus -1 + -2 for a total penalty of -9.
+These penalties are cumulative.
+If a character has registered three physical and six mental damage the total penalty will be -1 + -2 + -3 for the mental damage plus -1 + -2 for a total penalty of -9.
 These penalties will remain until the damage is healed below the given level.

 ![Damage Meter Bar](images/Damage_Meter.png)

-* Light: 1 box
-* Moderate: 5 boxes
-* Serious: 8 boxes
-* Deadly: 10 boxes

 ### Collateral Damage ###
 In the case that a player misses an attack, the Game Master rolls to hit all logically available targets, once for each possible target.